MakeSchool-Tutorials/Node-Rotten-Potatoes/P00-Start-An-Express-Project/content.md

 $ nodemon app.js
 ```

-In your terminal you should see "Portfolio App listening on port 3000!" output in your terminal from the `console.log` inside of `app.listen(3000 ...)`.
+In your terminal you should see "App listening on port 3000!" output in your terminal from the `console.log` inside of `app.listen(3000 ...)`.
 Now on your browser at `http://localhost:3000` you should see "Hello World".

 Hello there code!